 Please note that technical analysis is only part of investment reference, and there is no absolute standard for using numerical values to assess direction.
 The results are for reference only, and we are not responsible for the accuracy of the indicator calculations and summaries.

-The company’s current institutional recognition score is 3.00, which is lower than the Technology Equipment industry's average of 6.97.
-The latest institutional shareholding proportion is 16.36%, representing a quarter-over-quarter decrease of 0.59%.
-The largest institutional shareholder is Ken Fisher, holding a total of 17.66M shares, representing 0.34% of shares outstanding, with 37.69% decrease in holdings.
+The current institutional shareholding score of Taiwan Semiconductor Manufacturing Co Ltd is 3.00, ranking 74 out of 104 in the Semiconductors & Semiconductor Equipment industry.
+The latest institutional shareholding proportion is 16.23%, representing a quarter-over-quarter decrease of 0.15%.
+The largest institutional shareholder is Ken Fisher, holding a total of 17.83M shares, representing 0.34% of shares outstanding, with 0.98% decrease in holdings.

-The U.S. Dollar Index is currently in a neutral state, which has a neutral effect on the Technology Equipment export-driven industry.
+The U.S. Dollar Index is currently in a neutral state, which has a neutral effect on the Semiconductors & Semiconductor Equipment domestic-focused industry.
 The Dollar Index (DXY) measures the value of the U.S. dollar against a basket of major currencies, including the euro, yen, pound sterling, Canadian dollar, Swedish krona, and Swiss franc.
-The company’s current risk assessment score is 4.68, which is higher than the Technology Equipment industry's average of 3.91.
-The company's beta value is 1.24.
+The current risk assessment score of Taiwan Semiconductor Manufacturing Co Ltd is 7.72, ranking 5 out of 104 in the Semiconductors & Semiconductor Equipment industry.
+The company's beta value is 1.30.
 This indicates that the stock tends to outperform the index during upward trending markets but experiences larger declines during downward trending markets.